TobiasBg/WP-Table-Reloaded/readme.txt

 * First release (not everything functional)

 == Upgrade Notice ==

+= 1.9.3-dev =
+// to be written before release

 = 1.9.2 =
 This upgrade includes several bugfixes and a few enhancements, like an updated DataTables library.